Downtown Eastside Women's Centre (DEWC)

 Provided by Downtown Eastside Women's Centre

-Meal Program: aims to meet the vital needs of women and their children by serving well-balanced nutritious meals with significant vegetable and protein portions to sustain the health of women living in extreme poverty.
-The centre responds to various health needs and conditions with their meals provision, including diabetes, hepatitis C and HIV.
+Meal Program: aims to meet the vital needs of women and their children by serving well-balanced, nutritious meals with significant vegetable and protein portions to sustain the health of women living in extreme poverty.
+The centre responds to various health needs and conditions with its meal provisions, including diabetes, hepatitis C, and HIV.
 The kitchen provides a hot lunch, afternoon snacks, breakfast twice a week, and dinner for groups that meet after hours, it also provides meals for the emergency night shelter as well.

 604-681-8480 (Drop-In Centre)